So what are dependencies in project management?

 You can’t carry out tasks with logical dependencies simultaneously.

 For example, when you’re making a dress, the design comes first, and then you can begin stitching.
+Or, when you’re making a social media video, the script and storyboard need to be planned before you shoot.

 2. Resource dependencies